Sumis34/cuota-filesharing/README.md

 its important to set these tow variables in your heroku (docker) environment for URL Signature to work.

+> These variables must be set in the environment of your imgproxy instance and **not in the .env of this project**

 ```bash
 IMGPROXY_KEY=CHANGEME
 IMGPROXY_SALT=CHANGEME